 GUI Elements:

-Window: A rectangular area on the screen where content is displayed.
-It can be resized, minimized, maximized, and closed, providing users with a controlled space for interaction.
+Window: A rectangular area in the screen for content.
+Windows can be resized, minimized, maximized and closed, allowing users to interact with the window with a target space controlled by the user.

-Tabs: Elements that allow users to switch between different sections or views within the same window.
-Tabs improve organization and navigation.
+Tabs: Elements that allow the user to move between different sections or views, while remaining within the same window.
+Tabs are helpful for navigation and for organization.

-Icon: A small visual representation of a program, file, or command.
-Icons improve the user experience by making the interface more intuitive and visually appealing.
+Icon: A small visual image used to represent a program, file, or command.
+Icons usually improve user experience by making navigating an interface more intuitive and visually appealing.

-Cursor: The pointer used to select items on the screen.
-It reacts to user input from devices like a mouse or touchpad.
+Cursor: The pointer that selects various items displayed on the screen based on user input from a mouse or touchpad.

-Dialogue Box: A small window that prompts the user for input or information, such as confirming actions or entering data.
+Dialogue Box: A window that prompts the user for input or information.
+Examples of something a dialogue box would prompt a user for input include confirming a specific action or optionally entering data.

-Sliders: Controls that allow users to adjust a value within a field.
-They are useful for setting values like volume, brightness, or speed.
+Sliders: A control that allows users to set a numeric value within a field.
+Sliders allow users to set values such as volume, brightness, or speed.

-Combo-box: A drop-down list that allows users to select from multiple options or to type in a value.
-It combines the features of both a drop-down menu and a text input field.
+Combo-box: A control that displays a drop-down list allowing the user to select from various choices or to type a value in.
+A combo box merges features of a drop-down list and a text field.

-Data-grid: A table-like interface element used to display, edit, or manage large sets of data.
-It is frequently used in applications like spreadsheets or data management systems.
+Data-grid: A table-type interface element used to display, edit, or manipulate large sets of data.
+Data grids are common in applications such as spreadsheets or data management systems.

-Drop-down List: A vertical list of options that expands when clicked.
-It helps save space and allows users to choose from multiple options.
+Drop-down List: A vertical list of predetermined options that expands when clicked.
+Drop-down list controls save space on the screen by giving the user options to choose from that only display when the user clicks to expand the options.

 - Advantages: Reflexive and visually appealing, GUI design in software engineering is easy for most users to learn and use.